kjammes/todo-api-and-front-end/README.md

 # todo-api-and-front-end

-This repository contains a RESTFul API for performing all four CRUD operations.
+This repository contains a RESTFul API for performing all four CRUD operations using express js and MySQL and a simple svelte front-end.

 It has simple RESTAPI which we can plug into any front-end application.
 The application could we a web application or mobile application.